tianyue58/tp/docs/DeveloperGuide.md

       Use case ends.

 * 4a.
-User decides to undo the update action.
+User decides to undo the update/ complete action.

     * 4a1.
-InternSHIP undoes the update action and restores the previous state.
+InternSHIP undoes the update/ complete action and restores the previous state.

       Use case ends.

-####Viewing specific applications
+#### Viewing specific applications

-**Use case: Find an application entry by fields**
+**Use case 3: List applications with upcoming deadlines/ interviews**

 **MSS**

+1. User requests to list applications with upcoming deadlines/ interviews.
+2. InternSHIP shows a list of application entries whose deadlines/ interviews are upcoming, and the success message.

+    Use case ends.

+**Extensions**

+* 1a.
+The list is empty.

+  Use case ends.
+There is nothing to list.

+* 1b.
+The user fails to enter the correct format.

+    * 1b1.
+InternSHIP shows an error message.

+      Use case resumes at step 1.

+**Use case 4: Find an application entry by fields**

+**MSS**

 1. User requests to find internship application(s) by inputting a specific field and keyword(s).
-2. Internship displays a list of applications whose field matches the given keyword(s).
+2. Internship displays a list of applications whose field matches the given keyword(s), and the success message.

    Use case ends.

 **Extensions**

 * 1a.
-The list is initially empty.
+The list is empty.

   Use case ends.
+There is nothing to find.

 * 1b.
 The user fails to enter the correct format or valid argument.